British PM Truss apologises for economic plan, spending cuts to come

 "I do want to accept responsibility and say sorry for the mistakes that have been made," Truss told the BBC late on Monday.

 "I wanted to act to help people with their energy bills, to deal with the issue of high taxes, but we went too far and too fast."
-She added that she was "sticking around", and will later address her cabinet of senior ministers.
+She added she was "sticking around" and that she would lead the Conservatives into the next election due in about two years time, although the statement was accompanied by a laugh.

+Truss watched silently in parliament on Monday as Hunt demolished the radical economic agenda she proposed less than a month ago, and which triggered a bond market rout so deep that the Bank of England had to intervene to prevent pension funds from collapsing.

+For some in the party, the sight of a prime minister humbled in parliament did little to offer any confidence she could fight on.

 The Daily Mail, which had hailed Truss's plan, ran a front page with the prime minister leaving parliament on Monday underneath the headline "In office, but not in power" while the also supportive Sun newspaper called her "The Ghost PM".